Serenade for Strings (Dvořák): Scoring

-The work is scored for full string orchestra, with staves for Violin I & 2, Viola, Cello and Contrabass (double bass).
+The work is scored for full string orchestra, with staves for Violin I & 2, Viola (divisi), Cello (divisi) and Contrabass (double bass).
 It is typically performed with 4–6 instruments per part, though usually 2 or 3 double basses are sufficient.

 Description of movements

 I. Moderato

 The first movement starts off the Serenade in the key of E major.
 The second violins and cellos introduce the lyrical main theme over an eighth note pulse in the violas.
 The theme is traded back and forth, and the second violins reprise it under a soaring passage in the firsts.

 At measure 31, the movement modulates into G major and presents a new, dancelike theme, based on a dotted rhythm.
 At measure 54, the movement modulates back into E major and the primary theme returns.
 The movement ends on three E major chords.

 II.
 Tempo di Valse

 The second movement, a waltz, opens with a lilting dance melody in C♯ minor.
 The first section repeats, and the second section begins in E Mixolydian.
 A string of eighth notes in the violins transitions into the second theme in A major.
 The first theme returns, and Part A is closed with a cadential fortissimo C-sharp minor chord.

 Part B opens with a modulation into the enharmonic parallel major of D♭ major.
 This section's theme is developed, and then Part A returns.
 The movement ends on a C♯ major chord.